Top 4 Account Security Alerts You'll Want to Turn On

 What Are Account Security Alerts?

-Most financial institutions have an option for you to enroll in text or email notifications if a specific activity occurs on your account.
+Most financial institutions have an option for you to enroll in text, email or push notifications if a specific activity occurs on your account.
 You choose between several options - notification of a transfer from checking to savings, mobile check deposit notifications, ATM use notifications, and many others.
 Here, we'll highlight the top security alerts our members are currently using to keep their money safe while banking online.

-Here's how to turn on security alerts from Copper State CU mobile banking:
+Here's where to manage security alerts from Copper State CU mobile banking:

 Clearly, knowing when money lands in your account is going to be high on the priority list.
 Although it's not necessarily a security issue to know when you get paid, it might make a big impact on whether you make that trip to Costco today or wait a week. 😅

 Even though most companies have shifted from paper paychecks to direct deposit, there's still a desire for that feeling of someone handing you your paycheck for a job well done.
-That's where our most popular security alert comes in - Deposit Complete.
-You have the ability to choose which account you'd like to monitor (for most of us, our direct deposit is going into a checking account) and you can set it to detect an exact deposit amount OR just any deposit above a certain threshold.
-Check out the video on how to set it up:
+That's where our most popular security alerts comes in.
+You have the ability to choose which account you'd like to monitor (for most of us, our direct deposit is going into a checking account) and you can set it to detect any deposit above a certain threshold.

 P.S.
 If you or someone you know is suffering from identity theft, check out our exclusive Identity Theft Protection Checklist to help you restore your financial security and identity.

-Whether you're wanting to keep tabs on your spending or make sure your debit card never gets compromised, it's a good choice to turn on this alert.
+Whether you're wanting to keep tabs on your spending or make sure your debit card never gets compromised, it's a good choice to explore these alerts and choose one that makes sense for you.

 Tip: Many fraudsters will make a very small 'trial' purchase with a stolen card number to see if it works and test the waters to see if you'll notice.
 That's why it makes sense when setting up debit card transaction security alerts, to have the minimum amount be $0.01.